moleary135/zendesk-challenge/README.md

 To see a list of possible search fields for a given object type:

 	> object -searchFields
-searchValue - the value to match, or if omitted searches for where the given searchField has no value set
+searchValue - the value to match, or if omitted matches on empty values

 The searchValue includes everything after the searchField, so do not put quotes around multi word searches.